-We generate product revenue from sales of our systems and consumables, which includes our instruments, and our NxClinicalTM software.
+We generate product revenue from sales of our systems and consumables, which includes our instruments, and our VIATM software.
+At the end of July 2023 we began installations of VIA software as a replacement to NxClinical software.
+Like NxClinical, VIA has a simple integrated workflow for visualization, interpretation and reporting of NGS and microarray data.
+VIA additionally incorporates OGM data to that workflow creating a standard software tool for use across molecular pathology and cytogenomics applications.
 We currently sell our systems for research use only applications and our customers are primarily laboratories associated with academic and governmental research institutions, academic and commercial clinical laboratories, as well as pharmaceutical, biotechnology and contract research companies.
 In addition, we provide instruments to certain customers under our reagent rental program, under which we provide an instrument to customers at no cost and the customers agree to purchase minimum quantities of consumables.
 Consumable revenue consists of sales of reagents and chips necessary to process a sample.
-Sales of our NxClinicalTM software, which provides customers with solutions for analysis, interpretation and reporting of genomics data, are made on a subscription basis.
-We generate service revenue from the sale of diagnostic testing services for those with autism spectrum disorder and other neurodevelopmental disabilities through Bionano Laboratories, as well as services performed related to customer sample evaluations using the Saphyr system.
+Sales of our VIATM software, which provides customers with solutions for analysis, interpretation and reporting of genomics data, are made on a subscription basis.
+We generate service revenue from the sale of diagnostic testing services for those with autism spectrum disorder and other neurodevelopmental disabilities through Bionano Laboratories, as well as services performed related to customer sample evaluations using the Saphyr® system.
 Other revenue consists of warranty and other service-based revenue, including support, repair and maintenance services.